 Now that you’re armed with a physical address you can feel confident in, you’ll want to start by contacting your city and county government to ensure you understand which licenses your business needs.
 As part of that, you’ll also want to understand any regulations around home-based or Internet businesses, as well as any sales tax or local business taxes, if they apply to your business.

-- Locate the license agency, or ask a CPA or business consultant what you need.
+- Locate the licensed agency, or ask a CPA or business consultant what you need.
 Don’t forget to check out the support that may be available to your business as part of a venture studio or incubator at your virtual office location.

 - Gather all your licensing application forms.
 Government offices and websites should provide all the necessary information.
 Don’t forget to request a fee schedule and a list of special requirements you may need in addition to your business license.
-When you apply for your license, be sure to note on the application that your business is primarily operated form a virtual office or Internet location.
+When you apply for your license, be sure to note on the application that your business is primarily operated from a virtual office or Internet location.

 Are you ready to make your business official?
 Contact us at email@example.com to discover which membership best meets your needs, whether it’s our low-cost YVO membership or a dedicated desk, we can help you take the next step in your business.